johnstonbl01/clementinejs/versions/fcc.md

 ```
 _Note_: Don't forget the `/` at the end of the project URL.

-- In the terminal window at the bottom of the browser window, type `$ mongod --smallfiles`.
+- In the terminal window at the bottom of the browser window, type `$ sudo apt-get install mongodb-org`.
+This will install MongoDB in the c9 workspace.
+- Next, type `$ mongod --smallfiles` into the terminal window.
 This runs the `mongod` service required by MongoDB to run successfully.
 - Open a new terminal window by clicking on the plus sign above the terminal window.

 ![c9 Setup Image 06](/img/docs_c9_clemjs_setup04.png)